any-docs/css/content/guides/grid_layout/relationship_with_other_layout_methods/index.md

 We will be taking a proper look at [Aligning items in CSS grid layout](/guides/Grid_layout/Box_alignment) later.
 For now, here is a comparison between examples of flexbox and grid.

 In the first example, which uses flexbox, we have a container with three items inside.
-The container's {{cssxref("min-height")}} is set, so it defines the height of the flex container.
-We have set {{cssxref("align-items")}} on the flex container to `flex-end` so the items will line up at the end of the flex container.
-We have also set the {{cssxref("align-self")}} property on `box1` so it will override the default and stretch to the height of the container and on `box2` so it aligns to the start of the flex container.
+The container's `min-height` is set, so it defines the height of the flex container.
+We have set `align-items` on the flex container to `flex-end` so the items will line up at the end of the flex container.
+We have also set the `align-self` property on `box1` so it will override the default and stretch to the height of the container and on `box2` so it aligns to the start of the flex container.

 ```css hidden
 * {